×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Makarska Riviera involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from apartments, houses, or even villas.
 Next, you should research the different areas in the Makarska Riviera to find a location that suits your lifestyle and preferences.
 Some popular areas include Makarska, Brela, and Tucepi.
 Each of these areas has its own unique charm and attractions.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rentals or properties for sale in the Makarska Riviera.
 Websites like Rightmove, Croatia Property Sales, and Real Estate Croatia have extensive listings for this area.
 You can also consider hiring a real estate agent who specializes in the Makarska Riviera.
 They can help you navigate the local property market and find a place that fits your needs.
 When you find a property you're interested in, make sure to visit it in person before making any decisions.
 This will give you a chance to inspect the property and get a feel for the neighborhood.
 Finally, once you've found your ideal place, you'll need to go through the process of signing a lease or purchasing the property.
 This will likely involve negotiating the terms, paying a deposit or down payment, and signing a contract.
-Remember, moving to a new place can be a complex process, so it's important to do your research and take your time to find the perfect place for you in the Makarska Riviera," explained one expat living in Makarska Riviera, Croatia.
+Remember, moving to a new place can be a complex process, so it's important to do your research and take your time to find the perfect place for you in the Makarska Riviera," said one expat in Makarska Riviera.

 What is a typical expat home or apartment like in Makarska Riviera?

 "A typical expat home or apartment in Makarska Riviera, is often a spacious, modernly furnished property with stunning views of the Adriatic Sea.
 These homes usually have one or two bedrooms, a fully equipped kitchen, a living room, and a bathroom.
 Some apartments may also have a balcony or a terrace, offering a perfect spot to enjoy the beautiful Croatian sunsets.
 The homes are often located within walking distance to the beach, local shops, restaurants, and other amenities.
 Many of these properties also have access to a shared pool or a private pool.
 The interiors are typically bright and airy, with large windows to let in plenty of natural light and to make the most of the sea views.
 The decor often reflects the coastal setting, with a palette of blues and whites, and nautical touches.
-Despite the modern comforts, many homes also feature traditional Croatian elements, such as stone walls or wooden beams, adding a touch of local charm," explained one expat living in Makarska Riviera, Croatia.
+Despite the modern comforts, many homes also feature traditional Croatian elements, such as stone walls or wooden beams, adding a touch of local charm," wrote one member in Makarska Riviera.

 What is the average cost of housing in Makarska Riviera?